The most extensive

 core today, as seen by visitors, consists of

 and two ball courts, along with a number of smaller structures.

-Many hieroglyphic texts have been found on stelae, alters, ball-court-markers, capstones and wall facades.
+Hieroglyphic Texts have been found on stelae, altars, ball-court-markers, capstones and wall facades.
 The discovery of an elaborately carved ball-court-marker dating back to the end of the early Classic Period has been interpreted as Caracol claiming a military victory over Tikal, located more then 60 miles away in Guatemala.

 Caracol was linked together by more than 20 miles of roadways that radiated outward from its epicenter like the spokes of a wheel and it is estimated that 200,000 or more Maya lived in the area when this important City-State reached it's peak around 700 A.D.

 Evidence of Post-Classic occupation is lacking, thus presenting a similar situation to that found at other Classic sites in the region.